Enhanced Attendance Tracking

 Summary

-During my time at Highspot, I focused extensively on the platform’s Training and Coaching (T&C) branch.
-As Highspot is a sales enablement platform, T&C is a crucial component, providing companies with tools to strengthen their sales teams.
+Highspot is a sales enablement and content management platform.
+It includes a Training and Coaching (“T&C”) branch that is used to strengthen client sales teams and keep their training initiatives organized.
 Tracking course and seminar attendance ensures that sales teams receive proper training.
-However, the process had a couple of challenges: attendees could not register or enroll on-site for training sessions, and tracking attendance in bulk (e.g., seminars and webinars) was too labor-intensive for instructors.
-Implementing QR codes for logging attendance addressed both problems, enhancing the platform’s functionality and convenience while providing a scalable solution as companies grow.
+However, the process had some challenges: attendees could not register, and tracking attendance in bulk (e.g., seminars and webinars) was too labor-intensive for instructors.
+Implementing QR codes for logging attendance addressed these problems, reducing the workload for both instructors and attendees, adding convenience, and providing a scalable solution as companies grow.

 Duration